- Parks and Facilities

 - Picnic Shelters

-Tambark Park is a 40 acre blend of open fields, woodlands, and wetlands, with features that include restrooms, sports field, picnic shelters, and off-leash area.
+Description Tambark Creek Park is a 40-acre park near the City of Mill Creek that has open fields, woodlands and wetlands with features that include restrooms (closed and winterized November-March), sports fields, picnic shelters and an off-leash dog area.

-The Tambark Creek Community Park site was acquired in 1995 / 1996 through a joint agreement between the City of Mill Creek and Snohomish County.
+The Tambark Creek Community Park site was acquired in 1995-1996 through a joint agreement between the City of Mill Creek and Snohomish County.
 This partnership was created in order to meet the park needs of the local community by providing a facility that would provide active sports fields as well as other park features.
-The park opened June 28, 2013.
-In 2005, funding was allocated for development of the site through a mitigation agreement with King County for construction of the Brightwater treatment plant.
-Tambark Creek Park Community Pedestrian Improvements
+In 2005, funding was allocated for the development of the site through a mitigation agreement with King County for the construction of the Brightwater treatment plant.
+The park opened on June 28, 2013.